czc/nb_distribution/README.md

 ## System requirements and dependency

 novoBreak runs on a x86_64 Linux system with a ~40GB physical memory.
-It depends on SSAKE for local assembly, bwa-mem for contig mapping and samtools and picard(SamToFastq) to extract reads.
+It depends on SSAKE for local assembly, bwa-mem for contig mapping, and samtools (v1.3 and above) to extract reads.
 I have already put them in the release.
 If you cannot run the dependencies, please download the lastest versions of these tools.